H1. How do we ensure compliance during the term of affordability? Is this done through a deed restriction or is there another preferred method?

 H7.
-In for-profit housing development projects, is a developer's related entity that will be used as the general contractor for the project considered any type of conflict of interest as described in Section D of the Conflict of Interest Certification Form?
+In housing development projects, is a co-developer's related entity that will be used as the general contractor for the project considered any type of conflict of interest as described in Section D of the Conflict of Interest Certification Form?

 No; however, you will need to include this information in the Developer Certification Application where it asks for disclosure of any identity of interest.

-Section III, question H. states "Is the proposed project contingent on receipt of other funding?"
+That can be addressed in two places in Section III.
+Question E states “If the Executive Summary shows a Remaining Funding Gap, what other funds is the organization seeking to cover that gap?” and question I. states "Is the proposed project contingent on receipt of other funding?"
 Your answer can include the various funding sources, date of application, and anticipated award dates.
 You might also reference past experience with applying for these types of funds.

 Yes.
 The timeline included in the application is provided as an example, although this form can be filled out and submitted.
 You may also use this form and modify the listed descriptions appropriate to your specific project.

 H11.
 Site and Neighborhood Standards Review under Title 24, Section 983.6(b) states that a new construction project, "must be approved by the HUD field office as meeting the following site and neighborhood standards."
 Does the applicant seek approval from HUD before making the HOME application?

 You will document your site and neighborhood standards review to demonstrate compliance with 24 CFR 983.6(b).
 This information will be reviewed by the City of Tulsa for approval prior to your project being funded.